Expertise

 Rented a Linux cloud server

-Having a personal knowledge management platform
+Built a personal knowledge management platform

 Start writing a blog